Lazio Italy Travel Guide

 Venture beyond the main attractions to discover Tivoli's quieter, authentic side.

-These encounters offer a more intimate and a true sense of place of the town.
+These encounters offer a more intimate and authentic feel of the town.

 A Renaissance garden with extraordinary fountains.
 Allow 2-3 hours.
 Closed Mondays.
 UNESCO site.

 Sprawling Roman imperial complex.
 Allow 3-4 hours.
-Located in the outskirts of town, accessible by bus/taxi.
+Located outside town, accessible by bus/taxi.
 UNESCO site.

-Breathtaking natural park with waterfalls and ancient temples.
+Stunning natural park with falls and ancient temples.
 Physically demanding.
 Allow 1.5-2 hours.
 FAI site.